 - Once the patient has been handed over at the designated receiving health care facility, the ambulance should be aerated with several cycles of air changes by leaving its rear doors open.
-This will get rid of possibly infected particles. - Prior to cleaning the ambulance, staff should don disposable gowns and gloves.
+This will get rid of possibly infected particles. - After patient transfer, terminal cleaning should be done using manual method and /or hydrogen peroxide dry mist or vapor. - Prior to cleaning the ambulance, staff should don disposable gowns and gloves.
 Eye/face protection PPE (goggles, face shields or facemasks) are recommended if the cleaning procedure will generate splashes or sprays. - Environmental cleaning and disinfection should be carried out following procedures consistently and correctly.
-This includes assuring adequate ventilation when chemicals are used by keeping doors open. - Routine cleaning and disinfection procedures (e.g., using cleaners and water to pre-clean surfaces prior to applying approved disinfectant to frequently touched surfaces or objects for appropriate contact times as indicated on the product's label) are appropriate for SARS-CoV-2 in healthcare settings, including those patient-care areas in which aerosol-generating procedures are performed. - Following approved procedures, the ambulance must be cleaned and disinfected ensuring that all contaminated surfaces including stretcher, rails, control panels, floors, walls and work surfaces are thoroughly cleansed approved disinfectant and in according to manufacturer's instructions. - Clean and disinfect reusable patient-care equipment before use on another patient, according to manufacturer's instructions. - Ambulance staff should keep to approved procedures for the containment and disposal of used PPE and regulated medical waste as well as laundering used linen.
+This includes assuring adequate ventilation when chemicals are used by keeping doors open. - Routine cleaning and disinfection procedures (e.g., using cleaners and water to pre-clean surfaces prior to applying approved disinfectant to frequently touched surfaces or objects for appropriate contact times as indicated on the product's label) are appropriate for SARS-CoV-2 in healthcare settings, including those patient-care areas in which aerosol-generating procedures are performed.

+- Following approved procedures, the ambulance must be cleaned and disinfected ensuring that all contaminated surfaces including stretcher, rails, control panels, floors, walls and work surfaces are thoroughly cleansed approved disinfectant and in according to manufacturer's instructions. - Clean and disinfect reusable patient-care equipment before use on another patient, according to manufacturer's instructions. - Ambulance staff should keep to approved procedures for the containment and disposal of used PPE and regulated medical waste as well as laundering used linen.
 Avoid shaking the linen.